 Squeal can be generated without mode coupling, and at frequencies even far away from the resonant frequencies, which confirms the authors’ belief that squeal can be generated even without the influence of a resonant mode.

-This work makes contribution to understanding the FIVN deeply and suppressing or exciting the FIVN in real engineering and daily life, like controlling the detachment-reattachment of brake pad and disc of automobile brake system in order to impede and suppress unwanted FIVN.
+This work makes a significant contribution to understanding the FIVN and offers new thinking in reducing or exciting the FIVN in engineering and daily life, like controlling the detachment-reattachment of the brake pad and disc of an automobile brake system in order to impede and suppress unwanted FIVN.

 References